Overview

 All triggers (except queue and cron) require either:

-auth configuration), OR
+Authentication (auth configuration), OR

-- Explicit public access (
+Explicit public access (public: true)

 ✅ Valid: